xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/quickstart.md

 The keys returned by `getKeys` should be treated with the utmost care as compromise of these keys will allow an attacker to impersonate the user on the XMTP network.
 Ensure these keys are stored somewhere secure and encrypted.

-#### Caching conversations
+#### Cache conversations

 When running in a browser, conversations are cached in `LocalStorage` by default.
-Running `client.conversations.list()` will update that cache and persist the results to the browsers `LocalStorage`.
+Running `client.conversations.list()` will update that cache and persist the results to the browser's `LocalStorage`.
 The data stored in `LocalStorage` is encrypted and signed using the Keystore's identity key so that attackers cannot read the sensitive contents or tamper with them.

 To disable this behavior, set the `persistConversations` client option to `false`.